Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

-The clowns came back later to squirt the audience with water, throw confetti over everyone and even dance with a giant pair of teeth!
+The clowns came back later to squirt the audience with water.
+They threw confetti over everyone and even dance with a giant pair of teeth!
 They even protected the tree from The Grinch at one point – although not very successfully!

-Next up was a man who could do amazing things with a diabolo – and even made two move along the string at one point.
+Next up was a man who could do amazing things with a diabolo.
+He even made two move along the string at one point.
 He moved all around the ring and even threw them up in the air.
 It was incredible to watch.
-He came back later to do juggling with skittles and rings, juggling so many of the things that they all seemed to blur into one.
+He came back later to do juggling with skittles and rings.
+We saw him juggling so many of the things that they all seemed to blur into one.
 He was incredibly talented.

 We then got to watch twins on the trapeze.
-I’ve never seen two people share a trapeze before and watching them both pose together and use each other’s legs and arms to stay suspended was amazing.
+I’ve never seen two people share a trapeze before.
+Watching them both pose together and use each other’s legs and arms to stay suspended was amazing.
 They were a highlight of the show.

-There were so many other parts of the show – a dancing giant polar bear, an acrobat who literally flew around the circus tent suspended by just two ropes and then a section at the end which I do think needed a bit of a parental advisory warning.
+There were so many other parts of the show.
+There was a dancing giant polar bear and an acrobat who literally flew around the circus tent suspended by just two ropes.
+Then there was a section at the end which I do think needed a bit of a parental advisory warning.

-It was a section dedicated to knife throwing but not only did they do the traditional knife throwing but they also did blindfolded knife throwing and that circus act where the woman is attached to a big spinner and the man throws knives at her whilst she’s spinning.
+It was a section dedicated to knife throwing but not only did they do the traditional knife throwing but they also did blindfolded knife throwing.
+They also did that circus act where the woman is attached to a big spinner and the man throws knives at her whilst she’s spinning.

-The children weren’t that keen on that section but it went straight into the finale of all of the acts coming out for a dance and the children loved it, seeing all their favourite acts plus Santa and elves dancing in front of them.
+The children weren’t that keen on that section but it went straight into the finale.
+This was all of the acts coming out for a dance and the children loved it.
+They saw all their favourite acts plus Santa and elves dancing in front of them.

-LP and Little Man were then able to meet Father Christmas as they left the tent but this bit could be improved.
-The area where he was sitting, next to the tent entrance, wasn’t lit at all and so it was hard to take photos and the children couldn’t see very well.
+LP and Little Man were then able to meet Father Christmas as they left the tent.
+But this bit could be improved.
+The area where he was sitting, next to the tent entrance, wasn’t lit at all.
+It was hard to take photos and the children couldn’t see very well.
 There wasn’t time for a chat with Santa, just a quick photo opportunity and a gift.

-We loved the Christmas Circus at Squire’s Garden Centre and it made such a nice change to other Christmas events.
-We left feeling like we’d had a proper evening out rather than a quick Santa visit and we all really enjoyed the show.
+We loved the Christmas Circus at Squire’s Garden Centre and it made such a nice change to other Christmas shows and events.
+We left feeling like we’d had a proper evening out rather than a quick Santa visit and we all really enjoyed the performance.
 It lasted an hour and we were all kept entertained throughout.
-If you’re looking for something to do this Christmas then Squire’s Christmas Circus would be a great option.
+If you’re looking for something to do this Christmas then booking tickets to Squire’s Christmas Circus would be a great option.
 Here’s a little video of our visit: